Local doctor says there could be more clarity about booster shots in coming days

 BETHLEHEM, Pa. -- Pfizer is seeking approval from the FDA for a booster dose of its COVID-19 vaccine for everyone 16 and older.

-"There was I think some jumping of the gun by the CDC with their initial announcement saying that everyone would be eligible to get the vaccine booster on September the 20th," said Dr. Jeffrey Jahre with St. Luke's Health Network.
+"There was, I think, some jumping of the gun by the CDC with their initial announcement saying that everyone would be eligible to get the vaccine booster on September the 20th," said Dr. Jeffrey Jahre with St. Luke's University Health Network.

-He said the Health Network is still awaiting more clarity from the Advisory Committee on Immunization Practices, as to who falls under priority groups to get their third dose of the COVID-19 vaccine.
+He said St. Luke's is still awaiting more clarity from the Advisory Committee on Immunization Practices, as to who falls under priority groups to get their third dose of the COVID-19 vaccine.

 "So, my advice at this point in time is that the vaccine boosters are clear for those with immunosuppression," said Dr. Jahre.